purdue-arc/rocket_league/racersim/README.md

 > Any new cars will need their `step()` function called above.

 It will also call the `self._render()` function which draws every object in a new window.
+Rendering can be disabled in `sim_info.yaml`, its enabled by default.

 If a window doesn't appear and you are using WSL2, check that you have properly configured the X-server.

 **Common Mistakes**